 The Management Board of the Issuer consists of three members.
-A new CEO was appointed per September 2021 and the Chief Investment Officer ad interim (who joined the MB in October 2020) was appointed Chief Investment Officer in July 2021.
+A new CEO was appointed as of 1 September 2021 and the Chief Investment Officer ad interim (who joined the Management Board in October 2020) was appointed Chief Investment Officer in July 2021.
 The Supervisory Board and the Management Board have agreed on expanding the Management Board to 5 members.
 The position of CRFO will be split into a Chief Risk Officer and a Chief Finance Officer and the CIO position will also be split into two Chief Investment Officer positions who will work closely together (exact titles are still to be determined).
-The search process is currently ongoing, and the MB will consist of five members in the course of this year.
-The reason for the expansion is mainly the increased responsibilities and complexities of the MB portfolios.
+The search process is currently ongoing, and the Management Board will consist of five members in the course of this year.
+The reason for the expansion is mainly the increased responsibilities and complexities of the Management Board portfolios.